 Incident Command: Alaska Type 3 Organization, Zane Brown Incident Commander

 Restrictions/Closures: An area closure remains in effect for all refuge and national forest lands that have been burned.
 Skilak Lake Road is open to provide access to Lower Skilak, Upper Skilak, and Jim’s Landing boat launches and Bottenintnin Lake.
-Most other recreation facilities in this area including campgrounds, trails, and day-use areas remain closed.
+All other recreation facilities in this area including campgrounds, trails, and day-use areas remain closed.
 Contact the Refuge Visitor Center by calling 907-260-2820 or by clicking www.kenai.fws.gov.
-Information on these closures is available https://inciweb.nwcg.gov/incident/closures/6387/
+Information on these closures is available at https://inciweb.nwcg.gov/incident/6387/

-Temporary Flight Restrictions (TFR): The current TFR that is in place for air space over part of the Swan Lake Fire (9/9687 NOTAM) will be lifted as of 2100 hours on Friday, September 27, 2019.
+Temporary Flight Restrictions (TFR): The current TFR in place for air space over part of the Swan Lake Fire (9/9687 NOTAM) will lessen impacts to local aviation operators.
+Remember that temporary flight restrictions also apply to unmanned aircraft systems (UAS) or drones.
+If you fly, we can’t!

 Cooperating Agencies: US Fish and Wildlife Service, State of Alaska Division of Forestry, US Forest Service, Alaska State Parks, Kenai Peninsula Borough, Central Emergency Services, Cooper Landing Volunteer Fire Department, Alaska State Troopers, Alaska Department of Transportation, Alaska Department of Fish & Game.